XSEDE/ipf/docs/INSTALL.md

 $ yum install ipf-xsede

 ### tar.gz Installation

+Installing from the tar.gz is no longer recommended.
+It will still work, but we recommend using venv and pip to install to alternate locations, and/or development versions.

 Note(s):
 - If you need to install development versions, replace the URL prefixes 'http://software.xsede.org/production' with 'http://software.xsede.org/development' in the instructions below.